ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/ecs/terraform.md

 ```

 ### Implement a Load Balancer

-Next, create a security group that will route the HTTP traffic using a load balancer.
-Go ahead and implement a load balancer as follows:
+Create a security group that will route HTTP traffic using a load balancer.

+Add a load balancer by adding the lines below to `main.tf`:

 ```console
 # main.tf